-ORLANDO, Fla.—The opening session of the 31st annual Psych Congress gave attendees a detailed view of the ways in which psychedelic compounds such as psilocybin and LSD affect the brain and how they could be used in psychiatric practice.
+ORLANDO, Fla.—The opening session of the 31st annual Psych Congress gave attendees a detailed view of how psychedelic compounds such as psilocybin and LSD affect the brain and the ways in which they could be used in psychiatric practice.

 The hourlong talk was delivered by Robin Carhart-Harris, PhD, the head of psychedelic research for the center for neuropsychopharmacology at Imperial College London in England.